taccho18/c8y-docs/content/admin-guide/account-bundle/audit-logs.md

 ---

-Audit logs show the operations that users have carried out.
+Audit logs show the operations that have been processed by users.

 To view the audit log list, click **Audit logs** in the **Account** menu.
 For each log entry, the following information is provided: